 *Many European countries viewed themselves as being the best and most powerful of all, and soon many young people believing in their own country's superiority became willing to die to prove it.

 A process of stronger countries taking over and exploiting weaker countries, especially for natural resources.

 *Competition for colonies, trade and trade routes (especially in Africa) created huge tensions between European countries like England and Germany.

-While visiting the area of Bosnia, he was shot and killed by a Serbian nationalist named Gravillo Princip.
+Ferdinand and his wife were shot and killed by a Serbian nationalist named Gravillo Princip.

 The group the nationalists belonged to, "The Black Hand", wanted Serbia to be independent from Austria-Hungary.

 Question #2: What event served as a spark that ignited World War I?

 *This murder caused a domino effect of almost most every country in Europe declaring war on one another within just TWO weeks!